Priyanka-Podder/DocGen/README.md

 # 📄 DocGen - Document Analyzer with NLP

-**DocGen** is an application that enables users to upload PDFs and interact with their contents using advanced NLP techniques.
-The app provides features like text extraction, summarization, sentiment analysis and a conversational interface for an enhanced document understanding experience.
+**DocGen** is an application that enables users to enter custom text and interact with it using advanced NLP techniques.
+The app provides features like text summarization, sentiment analysis and a conversational interface for an enhanced document understanding experience.

 ## 🚀 Features